kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_E_Release_Body.md

 ### Instructions:

 * Download [Kiwix JS WikiMed <<base_tag>>.zip](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-WikiMed/Kiwix.JS.WikiMed.<<base_tag>>.zip), or open Assets below and download the zipped file (not the source code).
 Unzip the contents of the archive to any folder, or to a flash drive / thumb drive;
-* Double click on `Start Kiwix JS WikiMed`, or that doesn't work, use the provided batch file `Start Kiwix JS WikiMed via batch file.bat`, or open the `kiwix-js-windows-win32-ia32` folder and double click on `kiwix-js-windows.exe`;
+* Double click on `Start Kiwix JS WikiMed`, or if that doesn't work, use the provided batch file `Start Kiwix JS WikiMed via batch file.bat`, or open the `kiwix-js-windows-win32-ia32` folder and double click on `kiwix-js-windows.exe`;
 * **Because the archive may not be commonly downloaded, you may face Windows SmartScreen issues** on first launch.
 Follow instructions to "Run anyway" if you trust this site.
 The app was made using Electron Packager version 15.2.0, and the `electron.exe` binary (renamed `kiwix-js-window.exe` with the Kiwix icon).
 You will not be asked again on subsequent launches.

 ### Release Notes